DESCRIBING DATA GRAPHICALLY

 > abline(a=-18, b=1.1, col="red")

-And what the heck?
-Just to be showy, let's make it red.
+And just to be showy, we made it red with col="red".
 We can also draw

 > abline(h=20, lty=2) # abline(h=20, lty="dashed") also works